 Please note that when contracting with schools, schools are “controllers” of data and that Cyber Coach are considered to be “processors” of that data.
 Cyber Coach shall Process Data as a Processor for the purposes strictly in accordance with the instructions of the School (the “Permitted Purpose”), except where otherwise required by any EU (or any EU Member State) law applicable to the Company.
 The School is deemed to have instructed and authorised Cyber Coach as reasonably necessary to enable the Company to provide any of their products to the School.

-6. The School warrants and represents that it has a lawful basis (pursuant to Applicable Data Protection Law) for supplying all Data to the Company in connection with the School’s use of the Product and the lawful Processing of the Data by both the School and the Company for the purposes set out in this paragraph 2.
+The School warrants and represents that it has a lawful basis (pursuant to Applicable Data Protection Law) for supplying all Data to the Company in connection with the School’s use of the Product and the lawful Processing of the Data by both the School and the Company for the purposes set out.
 The School shall indemnify the Company against all costs, claims, damages, expenses, losses and liabilities incurred by the Company arising out of or in connection with any failure (or alleged failure) by the School to have a lawful basis for Processing Data.

 Updating Your Information